gabrielmoris/design-patterns/readme.md

 Design pattern that ensures a class has only one instance and provides a global point of access to that instance.
 It is used in scenarios where exactly one object is needed to coordinate actions across the system.
 This pattern is particularly useful in JavaScript due to its ability to limit namespace pollution and reduce the risk of name collisions, which is crucial given JavaScript's global nature.

-**Motivation:** Som components only makes sense to have one in the system.
+**Motivation:** Some components only makes sense to have one in the system.
 (Database repository, Object Factory...).
 Sometimes the constructor call is expensive, so the initialzation should happen only once.

 ### [Adapter Pattern](adapter/adapter-explanation.js)